HUIJAEKO/HUIJAEKO/README.md

 ## 👨‍🎓 About Me

-✨ I love developing apps and platforms that provide real value to users
+✨ I love developing apps and platforms that provide real value to users</br>
-🔧 Mechanical Engineering student at **Seoul National University of Science and Technology**
+🔧 Mechanical Engineering student at Seoul National University of Science and Technology</br>
-💻 Minoring in **IT Software Engineering**
+💻 Minoring in IT Software Engineering</br>
 ✍️ My Blog: [velog.io/@kohuijae/posts](https://velog.io/@kohuijae/posts)

 </div>